This degree has three stages, each comprising 120 credits.

 You will explore the experience of receiving care and working in the care services.
 You'll examine human health by focusing on particular health conditions, using science, maths, psychology and epidemiology to explore the causes and distribution of ill health and disability and their impact on individuals and populations.

-Building on the broad introduction to healthcare and health science, Stage 2 study provides a more in-depth understanding of the determinants of health and the key factors which influence health with modules covering health and wellbeing key concepts, human biology and the science of the mind.
+Building on the broad introduction to healthcare and health science, Stage 2 study provides a more in-depth understanding of the determinants of health and the key factors which influence health with modules covering key concepts in health and wellbeing, human biology and the science of the mind.

 Stage 3 applies your understanding from Stage 2 to a range of public health issues, with modules covering infectious disease and public health.
 You'll conclude your degree with a project-based module.